+'''

-(cf. 3540 - Transportation) (cf. 3541.1 - Transportation for School-Related Trips) (cf. 3542 - School Bus Drivers) (cf. 5142.2 - Safe Routes to School Program)
+(cf. 3540 - Transportation)

+(cf. 3541.1 - Transportation for School-Related Trips)

+(cf. 3542 - School Bus Drivers)

+(cf. 5142.2 - Safe Routes to School Program)

+'''

-Any diesel-fueled, dual-fueled, or alternative diesel-fueled school bus with a gross vehicle weight rating over 14,000 pounds-shall be equipped with a particulate filter designed to reduce particulate matter emissions, oxides of nitrogen emissions, and other pollutants.
+Any school bus that is diesel-fueled, dual-fueled, or alternative diesel-fueled school bus with and has a gross vehicle weight rating over 14,000 pounds shall be equipped with a particulate filter designed to reduce particulate matter emissions, oxides of nitrogen emissions, and other pollutants.
 (13 CCR 2025)

-Drinking Water
+Drinking Water Safety

-The quality and safety of the district's drinking water sources shall be regularly assessed, and drinking fountains shall be regularly cleaned and maintained to avoid the presence of dirt, mold, or other impurities or health concerns.
+The quality and safety of the district's drinking water sources shall be regularly assessed, and drinking fountains shall be regularly cleaned and maintained, to avoid the presence of ensure that drinking water consumed at school does not contain dirt, mold, lead, or other impurities or contaminants that may cause serious health concerns.

-Whenever any contaminants in the drinking water are determined to be a concern, the Superintendent or designee shall take reasonable steps to identify the source and mitigate the concern to ensure the availability of safe drinking water.
-As needed, the Superintendent or designee shall provide alternative sources of drinking water, such as bottled water, to ensure that students have access to fresh drinking water at mealtimes and at other times throughout the day.
+Whenever any contaminants in the drinking water are determined to be a concern, the Superintendent or designee shall take reasonable steps to identify the source and mitigate the concern any potential problem to ensure the availability of safe drinking water.
+As needed, the Superintendent or designee shall provide alternative sources of drinking water, such as bottled water or on-site water filtration, to ensure that students have access to fresh drinking water at mealtimes and at other times throughout the day.